AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/sponsor-task-list/2015-01-01-sponsor-task-business-status.md

 ### Business status confirmed

-Your business qualifies as a standard sponsor now that we've confirmed your ABN, that you've been operating lawfully and that there are no adverse findings reported against it.
+Good news.
+Your business qualifies as a standard sponsor.
+We've confirmed your ABN, that you've been operating lawfully and that no adverse findings have been reported.